assad-khudadadi/Heavy-Machinery-SQL-Analysis/data/README.md

 ## Original Data Format

 The source dataset was originally provided as a Microsoft Excel workbook containing multiple worksheets.
-Because direct Excel import into SQL Server Management Studio (SSMS) caused import issues, each worksheet was exported as a separate CSV file before being imported into SQL Server.
+To establish a consistent and reproducible SQL Server import workflow, each Excel worksheet was exported as a separate CSV file before being loaded into the database.

 The original Excel workbook is approximately 52 MB, while the exported CSV files total approximately 65 MB.